Doctrine of Godliness vs Doctrines of Men

 1. Test every teaching by the words of Christ.
 (John 7:17)

 2. Reject any message that makes obedience optional: “Repent ye, and believe the gospel.”
-(Mark 1:15)
+(Mark 1:15) “Teaching them to observe all things whatsoever I have commanded you.”
+(Matthew 28:20)

 4. Lay hold on eternal life and “avoid profane and vain babblings.”
-(1 Tim 6:12, 20)
+(1 Timothy 6:12, 20)

-Choose the narrow way.
 Doctrines of men lead to ruin; the doctrine of Christ leads to life.